 The Western Cape boasts one of the six accepted floral kingdoms of the world.
-Although the smallest of them all, the Western Cape Floral Kingdom, locally called fynbos, contains more plant species than the whole of Europe.
-These include the world-famous protea and heather.
+Although the smallest of them all, the Western Cape floral kingdom, locally called fynbos, contains more plant species than the whole of Europe.
+These include the world-famous proteas and heathers.

 The Knysna-Tsitsikamma region has the country's biggest indigenous forests.
 This is a fairyland of age-old forest giants, ferns and colourful birdlife.
-Products of the forests include furniture made from the indigenous yellowwood, stinkwood and white pear, and these are sought-after pieces.
+Products of the forests include furniture made from the indigenous yellowwood, stinkwood and white pear, which are sought-after pieces.